STEP 1: Create a dataset

 STEP 3: Explore the data used by your model

 Select the model you just created in the Models page then click Explore in the side navigation bar.
-You will need to load the Titanic CSV file.
+You will need to load the Marketing Campaign CSV file.
 Click here if you want to learn more about loading CSV files in Analyzr.
 Once it is loaded you can click on the Explore Variables step and review the variables in your dataset.
 Once you are done click on the Next Steps step.
 You are now ready to start the Training phase.

 STEP 4: Train your model